By: Matthew Varca, PT, DPT, PRC

 Part 2: Breathing’s Impact On Performance

-In part one of the “Breathe your way to improve performance” series we discussed the role of our primary breathing muscle, the diaphragm.
+In Part 1 of the “Breathe your way to improve performance” series we discussed the role of our primary breathing muscle, the diaphragm.
 We discussed that in the presence of breathing dysfunction the diaphragm will flatten out and pull the low back into extension (think standing with an overarched back, figure 1).
 This position will contribute to excessive muscle tightness, an unstable core, and a reduced ability to rest and recover which can directly impact an athlete’s ability to perform at his or her maximal potential.
 In the following article, I will elaborate on a few of these concepts.

 Athletes can perform at a high level when they have a core that supports the spine in a multitude of body positions.
 In the presence of sub-optimal breathing, athletes may adopt a posture that is dominated by low back extension and flared ribs (figure 1).
 This extended posture will cause the abdominal wall to become weak, elongated, and ineffective in controlling a spine with dynamic athletic activity.
 This can lead to back, neck, and hip flexor muscle overuse, strain, and tightness.